Iron Butterfly: Deaths of Reinhardt and Dorman, and inactivity (2012–2014)

-Third reunion/tribute band and death of Ron Bushy (2015–present)
+Third reunion/tribute band and deaths of Ron Bushy, Doug Ingle and Mike Pinera (2015–present)

-In late 2014, reports surfaced of the band reforming, with a lineup consisting of Bushy, Mike Pinera, Doug Ingle, Jr. on keyboards and an unnamed bassist.
-However, this reformation did not come to fruition and in 2015 the band unveiled a lineup consisting of Bushy and returning guitarist Eric Barnett, along with new members Mike Green (percussion), Dave Meros (bass), Phil Parlapiano (keyboards) and Ray Weston (drums).
+In late 2014, reports surfaced of the band reforming, with a lineup consisting of Bushy, Mike Pinera, Doug Ingle Jr. on keyboards and an unnamed bassist.
+However, this reformation did not come to fruition and in 2015 the band unveiled a lineup consisting of Bushy and returning guitarist Eric Barnett, along with new members Mike Green (vocals, percussion), Dave Meros (bass), Phil Parlapiano (vocals, keyboards) and Ray Weston (drums).
 Meros, Parlapiano and Weston had all previously played with Iron Butterfly as substitute musicians; Meros for Dorman (in 2006) Parlapiano for Gerschwitz (in 2012) and Weston for Bushy (in 2010) respectively.
+Gerschwitz came back to replace Parlapiano on keyboards in 2018.

 At that time, Ron Bushy was still involved with Iron Butterfly, but was retired from performing due to his health concerns.
 This left Weston as the only active drummer in the band at all appearances from the 2015 reunion through the end of 2019.
 In the summer of 2018, Bushy made a rare guest appearance with the band at a gig in California.
 This turned out to be his first performance on stage with Iron Butterfly since 2012 and his very last one with the band.

 Former Butterfly keyboardist Larry Rust died peacefully at his home near Los Angeles on November 25, 2016, at the age of 63.
 Founding bassist Greg Willis died on November 11, 2016.
 A tribute concert was staged November 30 at Nicky Rottens in El Cajon.

 On January 15, 2020, the Official Iron Butterfly website and their booking agent announced the lineup of the band for 2020: Eric Barnett (guitar, vocals), Dave Meros (bass, vocals), Bernie Pershey (drums, percussion), Martin Gerschwitz (keyboards, vocals), with occasional guests or fill in musicians being Ron Bushy (drums, percussion), Ray Weston (drums, percussion) and Michael Thomas Franklin (keyboards).

-On August 29, 2021 TMZ reported that Ron Bushy had died that morning at the UCLA Medical Center at the age of 79 after a battle with esophageal cancer, leaving him as the third member of the In-A-Gadda-Da-Vida lineup to die, following Erik Brann and Lee Dorman in 2003 and 2012 respectively, and Doug Ingle as the only surviving member of this lineup.
+On August 29, 2021, Iron Butterfly issued a statement that Bushy had died that morning at the UCLA Medical Center in Santa Monica following a battle with esophageal cancer, at the age of 79.
+Shortly after his passing, the band disbanded.

+Doug Ingle died on May 24, 2024, at the age of 78.
+He was the last surviving member of the classic Iron Butterfly lineup that performed on the In-A-Gadda-Da-Vida album.

+Mike Pinera died on November 20, 2024, of liver cancer, aged 76.
+Pinera was the last surviving member of the Iron Butterfly lineup that performed on Metamorphosis.

+On October 19, 2024, Iron Butterfly headlined the HRH Prog14 festival.
+This was their first performance since 2021.